 Go to the Add Topics section of the app and tap on the Manage tab.
 You can also access the same screen by tapping on the Edit icon in the top navigation bar.

 How does the app use my location?

-For UK users only, the app uses a location setting to provide content based on the location of a user.
+The app uses a location setting to provide content based on the location of a user.

 If you change location, you will be offered the new location to follow.
 This will appear in My News along with the previously chosen region.

 You can switch the use of your location off by going to Settings on your device.

 How do I refresh the content in the app?

 Pull down on the main content area that shows you the stories that are available to read.
 This applies to both the iPad and iPhone versions of the app.